Lung Cancer: Surgery

 Surgery is a common treatment for NSCLCs that have not spread to other parts of the body.
 Surgery often offers the best chance to cure the cancer.
 When surgery is done, it is usually used along with other forms of treatment such as chemotherapy or radiation therapy.

 NSCLC that has spread to other parts of the body is not usually treated with surgery.
 A possible exception is if the cancer has spread as a single tumor to only one other spot, such as the brain or an adrenal gland.
-And if the surgeon feels that both the cancer in the lung and in the other organ can be removed.
+In this case, surgery may be done if both the cancer in the lung and the tumor in the other organ can be removed.

 Small cell lung cancer

-You are less likely to have surgery to treat SCLC, unless it is a very early stage cancer.
+You are less likely to have surgery to treat SCLC, unless it is very small and only in nearby lymph nodes.
 Unfortunately, very few SCLCs are found at such an early stage.

 Types of surgery for lung cancer

-The type of lung surgery you have depends on your health, extent (stage), and location of the tumor.
-The doctor may remove part or all of the affected lung.
+The type of lung surgery you have depends on your health, extent (stage) of the cancer, and location of the tumor.
+The healthcare provider may remove part or all of the affected lung.
 The following are the main types of lung surgery.
-For these operations, the surgeon usually makes a cut (incision) in the side of the chest wall and reaches the lung between the ribs.
+For these operations, the surgeon usually makes a cut (incision) in the side of the chest and reaches the lung between the ribs.
 This is known as a thoracotomy.

 Wedge resection or segmentectomy.
 With a wedge resection, your surgeon takes out only the tumor itself and a small portion of lung around it, not the entire lobe.
 With a segmentectomy, the surgeon takes out a slightly larger section of the lung.
 These types of surgery are typically done in people who cannot tolerate more extensive surgery such as a lobectomy.
 For instance, if you have emphysema, your lungs won’t expand well after a lobectomy.
 The chances of the lung cancer coming back are higher with these types of surgery than with a lobectomy.